emmaudeji/Webstack-Portfolio-Project/README.md

 ![Housify](https://github.com/emmaudeji/Webstack-Portfolio-Project/blob/main/welcome.png)

 `Group project` `Web Portfolio project`

-The project is a Property management web app that helps people to rent or buy property at any part of the World.
-We are using API to list the available houses, With Agents to facilitate the process.
+> The project is a Property management web app that helps people to rent or buy property at any part of the World.
+We are using Rapid API to list the available houses, With Agents to facilitate the process.

 ### Task - Full Stack webstack portfolio project(Housify)